metikular/metus/README.md

 ### Pages

 Public, static pages are served by `Metus::PagesController`.
-Create the directory `app/views/metus/pages` and create HAML templates there.
-For example, create `app/views/metus/pages/home.html.haml`.
+Create the directory `app/views/pages` and create HAML templates (`.html.haml`) or Asciidoctor files (`.adoc`) there.
+For example, create `app/views/pages/home.html.haml`.
 Metus generates routes for you.
 To set your homepage to render `home.html.haml`, use the following route in your `config/routes.rb`:

 ```ruby
 root to: 'metus/pages#home'